jpsca/writeadoc/docs/content/markdown/lists/ordered.md

 ///

 ### 3. If using uppercase list markers, a list marker consisting of a single uppercase letter followed by a dot will require two spaces after the marker instead of the usual one, to avoid false positive matches with names that start with an initial

-List items following a generic list will not cause a new list as long as the list item is consistent with the current list type.

 /// example |